massgravel/massgrave.dev/docs/windows_ltsc_links.md

 **Windows 11 IoT Enterprise LTSC 2024**

 Build - 26100.1
-Released to OEMs on 22 May 2024 (Not officially released for general use yet).
+Released to OEMs on 22 May 2024 (Preview, not officially released for general use yet).
 IoT release is only available in English ISO's and non-IoT version is not released on MVS yet.

 These ISO's contain below editions.